-Most tourists come to the popular Mississippi town of Natchez to see its grandeur: the magnificent views of the Mississippi River, the stunningly beautiful antebellum mansions of Auburn and Longwood, and the chance to spend the night at a quaint B&B.
+Most tourists come to the popular Mississippi town of Natchez to see its grandeur: the magnificent views of the Mississippi River, the beautiful antebellum mansions, and the chance to spend the night at a quaint B&B.

 A Baptist church (white with green shutters) marks the southern end of town, while a Presbyterian church (brick with green shutters) marks the northern end.
 As the only public buildings in town, they were the only ones we felt comfortable entering (the Presbyterian church is also on the National Historic Registry).

 The Presbyterian church that stands sentinel over the main road through town is the site of a rather interesting piece of Civil War history.
 After the Union Navy took control of the Mississippi in September 1863, Rodney was guarded, but not occupied, by troops aboard the USS Rattler.